-Wushington, Dec.
-14 .- J. P. Morgan, financial representative of the Entente Allies in America, was a secret visitor at the British embassy today.
-His purpose is assumed to have been to gather information as to the possible attitude of the Entente Allies toward Germany's peace Rice.
+Washington, Dec.
+14 .- J. P. Mor gan, financial representative of the Entente Allies in America, was a secret visitor at the British embassy today.
+His purpose is assumed to have been to gather information as to the possible attitude of the Entente Allies toward Germany's peace proposals from Ambassador Spring-Rice.
 It is further assumed that his visit may have a broad effect upon future developments of international financing.